rencastillo/tec-ma2003b-lessons/4_Factor_Analysis/beamer/factor_analysis_presentation.typ

 ]

 #section-slide[Example 1: PCA vs FA Comparison]

+#slide(title: [Real-World Examples: Seeing Theory in Action])[
+  *Now that we understand the theory, let's see how PCA and Factor Analysis work with real data!*

+  We'll explore several fascinating examples that show the power and differences between these methods:

+  *Example 1: Educational Assessment*
+  - Can we identify underlying "intelligence" and "personality" factors from test scores?
+  - Perfect case to see how FA finds hidden psychological constructs

+  *Example 2: Financial Markets*
+  - How connected are European stock markets?
+  - Shows PCA finding market integration patterns

+  *Example 3: Astronomy (Kuiper Belt)*
+  - What drives the orbital patterns of distant celestial objects?
+  - Demonstrates both methods on high-dimensional scientific data

+  *What you'll learn:*
+  - When each method gives better insights
+  - How to interpret results in context
+  - Practical decision-making guidelines
+]

 #slide(title: [Educational Assessment: Method Comparison])[
   *Direct numerical comparison of PCA vs FA on same data:*